Introduction of new refuse derived fuel tax set to impact businesses throughout the UK and Ireland.

 Sweden is amongst one of the world's top recyclers, so much so it has created an industry from releasing the revenue locked in waste.
 This creates a staggering 100 million USD annually and reduces its carbon dioxide emissions by 2.2 million tonnes a year*.

 Viewing waste as a resource in this way isn’t a trend that looks likely to change.
-In the same way that the Landfill tax in the UK drove up recycling rates and improved environmental performance.
+In the same way that the Landfill tax in the UK drove up recycling rates, improved environmental performance and drove waste from landfill.
 The introduction of taxes on refuse derived fuel will not just collect revenue for the treasury of Sweden it is also aimed to drive ever-greater segregation of recyclable waste material from resource.

 The Dutch government are also seeking to implement a similar legislation in 2020 which will inevitably increase costs for waste solutions dependant on RDF as an output.